 Marine-grade stainless steel bolt replacements, full-length outer cables, steerer tube spacers, Pletscher centre kickstand, System EX steerer-tube bell, custom frame decals

-(To see the current specification of the custom-built Oxford Bike Works Expedition, which is based on this design, check out the Oxford Bike Works website.)
+(To see the updated specification of the Oxford Bike Works Expedition, which is based on this design, check out the Oxford Bike Works website.)

-How To Build Your Own Expedition Touring Bike
+How To Actually Build Your Own Expedition Touring Bike

 The DIY approach to putting together a touring bike involves a bit of mechanical know-how, some tools, a lot of patience, and a willingness to get your hands dirty.